 Note: ALI is a 501c3 non-profit organization.
 All contributions are tax-deductible.

-The initial cohort class will begin employment no later than July, 2018.
-If needed, ALI will help match an applicant student with a participating company, by arranging job interviews.
-The initial period of employment allows time for the student to determine that they are committed to the program and time for employers to determine that the student has the aptitude, interest and dedication to continue with the program.
+ALI will help match an applicant student with a participating company, by arranging job interviews.
+The initial period of employment allows time for the student to determine that they are committed to the program and time for employers to determine that the student has the aptitude, interest, and dedication to continue with the program.

-Academic classes begin September 2018.
+Horticulture classes begin the end of August 2020.
 Students will attend a full day of classes every Friday at the Community College of Baltimore County (CCBC) in Hunt Valley, MD, for 7 semesters.
-January 2019 and January 2020, (Winter Session) students will attend classes 5 days per week, from January 5 to January 24.
+January 2021 and January 2022, (Winter Session) students will attend classes 4 days per week, for 3 weeks.

-Students completing the 2-year program will earn 39 college credits and a Certificate in Landscape Design and Installation from CCBC.
+Students completing the 2-year program will earn 39 college credits and a Certificate in Landscape Installation, Maintenance, and Design from CCBC.
 All classes will be held at the Hunt Valley campus of CCBC.
-(Please note: The 2019 Spring semester will be held at the Dundalk campus.)
+(Please note: The 2021 Spring semester will be held at the Dundalk campus.)